Meet our team

 Nadin Abbas is a medical student at the University of Ottawa.
 Prior to entering the field of medicine, she pursued a Bachelor of Health Sciences in Biology and Pharmacology at McMaster University.
 Nadin is excited to join the WHEMS Team and contribute to the promotion of all aspects of women’s health.
 She is particularly interested in refugee health, having been involved in a number of refugee-focused projects such as the Refugee Health Initiative and the University of Toronto’s Helping Hands program.

-Sandra Bojic is an undergraduate student at the University of Ottawa currently in her 4th year of Health Sciences.
+Sandra Bojic is a first-year medical student at the University of Ottawa

 “Women’s health remains an unfinished agenda.
 There is a lack of evidence-based, accessible, and easy-to-understand health information.
 My participation in WHEMS emerged from my desire to improve the current situation through safe, open, and thought-provoking conversations.
 I am proud to be a member of a team that highlights diseases and health challenges common to women, while also providing opportunities and strategies to cope with and prevent health problems.
 Every time we create a video, share expert perspectives, and contribute new ideas, we build a knowledge-base to combat the inequities that underly women’s health.
 These goals will continue to motivate me until women can make well-informed decisions about the things that are most important to them.”